setgree/setharielgreen/content/about.md

 Hi I'm Seth!
-I work as a research specialist in [Betsy Levy Paluck's lab at Princeton](http://www.betsylevypaluck.com/).
-I was formerly Developer Advocate at [Code Ocean](https://codeocean.com/), and before that, I studied political science at Swarthmore (2006-2010) and Columbia (2013-2015).
+I am a Data Analyst at [Riskified](https://www.riskified.com/).
+Before this, I was  Developer Advocate at [Code Ocean](https://codeocean.com/).
+I"ve worked a bit in research as well, and am currently working on a meta-analysis with a few folks at/formerly at [Betsy Levy Paluck's lab at Princeton](.http://www.betsylevypaluck.com/).

 I like cartoons and animal sanctuaries and in quarantine-times I've been finding a lot of joy in Lambchop's ['The Hustle'](https://genius.com/Lambchop-the-hustle-lyrics).